pallets/flask/docs/templating.rst

 Templates
 =========

-Flask leverages Jinja2 as its template engine.
-You are obviously free to use a different template engine, but you still have to install Jinja2 to run Flask itself.
+Flask leverages Jinja as its template engine.
+You are obviously free to use a different template engine, but you still have to install Jinja to run Flask itself.
 This requirement is necessary to enable rich extensions.
-An extension can depend on Jinja2 being present.
+An extension can depend on Jinja being present.

-This section only gives a very quick introduction into how Jinja2 is integrated into Flask.
-If you want information on the template engine's syntax itself, head over to the official `Jinja2 Template Documentation <https://jinja.palletsprojects.com/templates/>`_ for more information.
+This section only gives a very quick introduction into how Jinja is integrated into Flask.
+If you want information on the template engine's syntax itself, head over to the official `Jinja Template Documentation <https://jinja.palletsprojects.com/templates/>`_ for more information.

 Jinja Setup
 -----------

-Unless customized, Jinja2 is configured by Flask as follows:
+Unless customized, Jinja is configured by Flask as follows:

 -   autoescaping is enabled for all templates ending in ``.html``, ``.htm``, ``.xml``, ``.xhtml``, as well as ``.svg`` when using